City of York Council Early Years Funding Policies and Procedures

 Closures

-Closures lasting for one week or more must be discussed with the Funding Team to determine whether FE can be claimed during this period.
+Providers will not be penalised for short term closures beyond the Provider’s control, for example due to elections, damage to the premises, or strike action.
+Closures lasting for one week or more must be discussed with the Funding Team to determine whether the funded early education entitlement can be claimed during this period.
 This applies whether the reason for closure was unforeseen or planned, for example, fire, flood or planned building or redecoration work.

 The period of closure must be notified to CYC as soon as possible so that the funding can be adjusted if the period of closure has already been claimed.